-Flyweight in Java
+Flyweight Design Pattern in Java

 Discussion.
 Trying to use objects at very low levels of granularity is nice, but the overhead may be prohibitive.
 Flyweight suggests removing the non-shareable state from the class, and having the client supply it when methods are called.
 This places more responsibility on the client, but, considerably fewer instances of the Flyweight class are now created.
 Sharing of these instances is facilitated by introducing a Factory class that maintains a "cache" of existing Flyweights.